MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 snap-in, using the setting System objects: Default owner for objects created by members of the Administrators group.
 No matter what permissions are set on an object, the owner of the object can always change the permissions on an object.
-For more information, see “Manage Object Ownership” in Windows Server 2012 Online Help.
+For more information, see "Manage Object Ownership" in Windows Server 2012 Online Help.

 **Inheritance of permissions**